 The Michter’s core range of whiskies, which are bottled under their popular US☆1 line, consists of their small batch Kentucky Straight Bourbon, their single-barrel Kentucky Straight Rye, their small batch Unblended American Whiskey, their small batch Original Sour Mash American Whiskey, and several limited edition variations of these.
 Their age –stated whiskies, which are bottled under their 10 year old, 20 year old, and 25 year old labels consist of straight Kentucky bourbon and rye whiskey which come from sourced stocks and are released on a ‘when-ready’ basis to eager fans.

-From the very first release of whiskey that followed the resurrection of the brand, Michter’s have proven that they are not just serious about the quality of their bourbon, but also the quality of their rye whiskies.
-Despite coming from sourced stocks, Michter’s have gained a reputation for amazing rye whiskey releases, even holding back on releases of the 10 y.o. rye until they are deemed to have reached their peak maturation and flavour as opposed to the age statement on the bottle.
-The result has been semi-consistent releases of beautifully aged rye whiskey which typically runs much older than the 10 year age statement on the bottle would suggest.
+From the very first release of whiskey that followed the resurrection of the brand, Michter’s have proven that they are not just committed to the outstanding quality of their bourbon, but also to that of their rye whiskies.
+Although still hailing from sourced stocks, Michter’s have gained a strong reputation for their amazing rye whiskey releases, even holding back on the release of their 10 y.o. rye on years where the whiskey is not deemed to have reached its peak maturation and flavour, as opposed to the designated age statement on the bottle.
+The result has been consistent releases of beautifully-aged rye whiskies.
+These typically run much older than the 10 year age statement on the bottle and are what I have designated as my ‘desert island’ whiskey.
+Each release of this whiskey has had a state-of-the-art custom filtration protocol developed to maximise every aspect of flavour, texture, and overall drinking experience in a collaborative effort combining the expertise of Master Distiller Dan McKee, Master of Maturation Andrea Wilson, and their dedicated teams.

 Today I’ll be taking a look at this very limited release of Michter’s 10 y.o.
-Kentucky straight rye which will be Michter’s only bottling of this whiskey in 2019 due to shortages of mature stock.
+Kentucky straight rye which will be Michter’s only bottling of this whiskey in 2020 due to ongoing shortages of mature stock and sky-high global demand.
+Released on the 7th of July, Dan McKee and Andrea Wilson describe this year’s release as follows:

 Age: 10 years old (rumoured to be older than this statement)